 All of our products are Non-toxic and BPA free.

 Frogs are breeding earlier and producing fewer eggs due to climate change

 Scientists have observed that frogs have been breeding earlier due to climate change.
 A study, conducted by Michael F Benard, assistant professor of biology at Case Western Reserve University in the US, examined important life events of more than 50,000 wood frogs.

 The results showed that as climate change makes winters warmer, frogs breed earlier and lay fewer eggs.
 The study was done over a period of seven years, by the end of which the winter weather records of those years were compared.
 The study was published in Global Change Biology on September 29.

 It was also observed that breeding early not only reduced the number of their offspring but also adversely affected their development.
 Benard found that for every degree Celsius increase in average daily maximum winter temperature, the frogs bred 4.2 days earlier.
 The number of eggs per clutch collected in the ponds decreased 3.3 per cent, or 24 eggs.
 The number of eggs per clutch collected from frogs that had been marked and placed in buckets of water to breed decreased 4.3 per cent, or 31 eggs.

-“The decrease in eggs per clutch is likely due to increased energy consumption by females during warmer winters,” Benard explained in a release.
+“The decrease in eggs per clutch is likely due to increased energy consumption by females during warmer winters,” Benard explained.